Eschatologue/CM_wiki/docs/class/rogue/index.md

 You've practiced new ways to use your Sneak Attack deviously.
 The following effects are now among your Cunning Strike options.

 **Daze** <br>_Cost: `2d6`_
-:   The target must succeed on a Constitution saving throw, or on its next turn, it can do only one of the following: move or take an action or a **:rsc-b: Bonus Action**{ .rsc }.
+:   The target must succeed on a Constitution saving throw, or on its next turn, it can do only one of the following: move or take an action or a **:rsc-b: Bonus Action**{.rsc}.

 **Knock Out** <br>_Cost: `6d6`_
 :   The target must succeed on a Constitution saving throw, or it has the **Unconscious**{ .cond } condition for 1 minute or until it takes any damage.
 The Unconscious target repeats the save at the end of each of its turns, ending the effect on itself on a success.